leahcim-design/astroDynamics/README.md

 ### Universe
 The Universe class is a container for multiple MassiveBody classes.
 It also provides a runge-kutta-4 time propagator and a plotting method.

+### UniverseDelta
+This class serves as a container for changes of the dynamical properties of all massive bodies in the corrseponding Universe.

 ### UniverseSimulation
 The UniverseSimulation class can time-propagate a Universe-instance and hold the generated time-slices in memory.
 It also provides different plotting methods, for example to plot the orbital curves of its massive bodies.